-Udaipur's Lake Pichola and its grand City Palace, built over the course of 400 years by the Maharanas of the Mewar dynasty.
-Micato's Hem Singh says that "My favourite city, outside of Jaipur, of course, is Udaipur: coffee on a private terrace overlooking the lake, a little city exploring-especially the rural areas-and a sunset boat ride followed by dinner on the edge of the lake."
+Udaipur's Lake Pichola and its grand City Palace (also seen on this brochure's final spread), built over the course of 400 years by the Maharanas of the Mewar dynasty.
+Micato's Hem Singh (see page 17) says that "My favourite city, outside of Jaipur, of course, is Udaipur: coffee on a private terrace overlooking the lake, a little city exploring-especially the rural areas-and a sunset boat ride followed by dinner on the edge of the lake."

-SPLENDOURS OF NORTHERN INDIA
+SPLENDOURS OF Northern India

 13 days Departs Thursday, returns Tuesday

-Arabian

-ndia is a land of rapturous liveliness, of art and devotion and flowering creativity,

-a land that values intense quietude amidst its endlessly swirling colour.
+ndia is a land of rapturous liveliness, of art and devotion and flowering creativity, a land that values intense quietude amidst its endlessly swirling colour.

-And, of course, it's a land of sublime

-natural and perhaps matchless humanmade majesty.
-Based from some

-of the world's most expertly luxurious and serene hotels,

-this brilliantly choreographed

-two-week journey brings us into intimate contact with many

-of India's most compelling

-splendours: Delhi's many monuments to Mughal and British imperial pride;

-Jaipur's whimsical pink buildings

-and vast royal residences; beautiful Udaipur's lakeside and islandstraddling palaces; and perhaps especially with the Taj Mahal, an

-edifice so bewitching that Micato's

-friend Theo Cruz "had to shut my eyes to escape the feeling

-of being in a dream."
+And, of course, it's a land of sublime natural and perhaps matchless humanmade majesty.
+Based from some of the world's most expertly luxurious and serene hotels, this brilliantly choreographed two-week journey brings us into intimate contact with many Arabian of India's most compelling splendours: Delhi's many monuments to Mughal and British imperial pride; Jaipur's whimsical pink buildings and vast royal residences; beautiful Udaipur's lakeside and islandstraddling palaces; and perhaps especially with the Taj Mahal, an edifice so bewitching that Micato's friend Theo Cruz "had to shut my eyes to escape the feeling of being in a dream."

 India was the motherland of our race, and Sanskrit the mother of Europe's languages: she was the mother of our philosophy; mother, through the Arabs, of much of our mathematics; mother, through the Buddha, of the ideals embodied in Christianity; mother, through the village community, of self-government and democracy.
 Mother India is in many ways the mother of us all.

+Delhi

+Agra

 INDIA

+Jaipu

+Udaipu

 -Will Durant, The Case for India